starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 (✅) CommonAPI
 (✅) DSPOptimizations
 (⚠️) NebulaMultiplayer - Only host can use this.
-(⚠️) Blackbox - The production stats of blackbox will be multiplied.
+(⚠️) Blackbox - Conflicts: The production stats of blackbox will be multiplied.
+Analysis won't start.
 (⚠️) Auxilaryfunction - Conflicts with stop factories and stop dyson spheres functions.
 Will tempoary disable them.

 ----